MS in USA vs MS in Canada vs MS in Europe – Eligibility, Costs, Scholarships, and Jobs

 Quality of Education

 The Canadian government is very keen about the quality and quantity provided in the university.
 The quality of education in Canada is both thesis and non-thesis oriented, i.e. research and teaching oriented.
-Any student who wants to pursue Master’s degree should complete 36 credit hours of classes in the college.
+Any student who wants to pursue a Master’s degree should complete 36 credit hours of classes in the college.
 Lesser than the 36 credits hours will be detained as per the university norms.

 As soon as the MS degree is acquired, there are many job opportunities for students.
 There are many companies in Canada which are always in search of a Master’s graduate.
 Master degree holders can earn an average of CAD $ 50,000 to 65,000 annually at the entry-level.